 - Exhibitor demonstrations in state survey society meetings is another good place to observe and test new equipment.

 - Sometimes, vendors will offer to come to the district and exhibit their own equipment on your local operating environment

 General of Total Station

-- Total station surveys are conducted similarly to transit stadia or plane table alidade surveys.
+- Total station survey are conducted similarly to transit stadia or plane table alidade surveys.